VirendrakumarPal/Collaboration-and-Competition/REPORT.md

 ### Ideas for future work

--Change network sizes and choose different hyperparameters -Trying other algorithms like PPO, A3C or D4PG -Different replay buffer for actor/critic
+- Change network sizes and choose different hyperparameters
+- Trying other algorithms like PPO, A3C or D4PG
+- Different replay buffer for actor/critic
--Try adding dropouts in critic network
+- Try adding dropouts in critic network
--Different replay buffer for actor/critic
+- Different replay buffer for actor/critic